-At the end of 2021, the group employed a total of 1 749 full-time equivalents.
+At the end of 2022, the group employed a total of 2 848 full-time equivalents.
 For further employee numbers, see the sustainability report.
 The competence of our employees represents a major asset and competitive advantage for Kitron.

-There were no serious work-related accidents in 2021.
+There were no serious work-related accidents in 2022.

-Sick leave was 3.3 per cent, the same as in 2020.
-The Board considers the working environment to be good, despite challenges posed by the global pandemic in 2021, and Kitron participates in the Great Place to Work survey in order to develop an even better working environment.
+Sick leave was 4.4 per cent (3.3 per cent in 2021).
+The Board considers the working environment to be good, and Kitron participates in the Great Place to Work survey in order to develop an even better working environment.